Patizy-tel/foodstyles-patel-solution/README.md

- after populating the tables i went on create few endpoints of for  intersing new data  also
+ after populating the tables i went on create few endpoints of for  inserting new data  also